 The goal of the SISO phase is to collect feedback on one or more suitable initiator’s TX and responder’s RX DMG antennas and sectors between the initiator and each responder intended to be part of the MU group.
 This information is then used to perform the following MIMO phase.
 All transmissions during the SISO phase should use the DMG control mode.

-Figure 46 depicts the SISO phase, which consists of two subphases, namely, an I-TXSS subphase and a setup subphase.
+Figure 46 depicts the SISO phase, which consists of two subphases, namely, an I-TXSS subphase and a SISO Feedback subphase.
 The initiator may perform the I-TXSS subphase.
 The I-TXSS subphase enables the initiator to obtain feedback from the responders in the MU group on one or more sectors for each of the initiator’s TX DMG antenna.

 The initiator performs the I-TXSS subphase through the use of the Short SSW packet (see 30.9.1).
 In each Short SSW packet transmitted as part of the I-TXSS, the initiator shall set the Direction field to zero, shall set the Addressing Mode field to indicate MU-MIMO and shall set the Destination AID field to contain a group ID announced by the PCP or AP in the last transmitted EDMG Group ID Set element.
-In addition, the CDOWN field shall be set to the number of Short SSW packets remaining until the end of the I-TXSS subphase and the Setup Duration field shall be set to the duration of the following setup subphase.
+In addition, the CDOWN field shall be set to the number of Short SSW packets remaining until the end of the I-TXSS subphase and the Setup Duration field shall be set to the duration of the following SISO Feedback subphase.

 A MU-MIMO capable EDMG STA that receives a Short SSW packet indicating MU-MIMO transmission determines that it is an intended recipient of the packet by matching the value of the Destination AID field in the packet with a value of the EDMG Group ID field contained in the last received EDMG Group ID Set element.
 In case a match is found, the EDMG STA is an intended recipient of the packet if its AID is included in the EDMG Group ID field of the corresponding group.
-Otherwise, the EDMG STA is not an intended recipient of the packet and can ignore the remaining of the I-TXSS and Setup subphase, which can be done through the use of the value of the CDOWN and Setup Duration fields contained in the received Short SSW packet.
+Otherwise, the EDMG STA is not an intended recipient of the packet and can ignore the remaining of the I-TXSS and SISO Feedback subphase, which can be done through the use of the value of the CDOWN and Setup Duration fields contained in the received Short SSW packet.

-The initiator shall perform the setup subphase.
-If the I-TXSS is present, the setup subphase shall start MBIFS following the end of the I-TXSS subphase.
-During the setup subphase, the initiator transmits a DMG SISO Setup frame to poll each responder intended to be part of the MU group to obtain a list of sectors per each TX DMG antenna, and their associated quality indicators, between the initiator and each responder.
-A responder shall respond to a received DMG SISO Setup frame with a DMG SISO Setup Response frame, which contains the sectors for each TX DMG antenna of the initiator and the sector’s corresponding quality indicator.
-The DMG SISO Response frame shall be transmitted SIFS following the reception of the corresponding DMG SISO Setup frame.
+The initiator shall perform the SISO Feedback subphase.
+If the I-TXSS is present, the SISO Feedback subphase shall start MBIFS following the end of the I-TXSS subphase.
+During the SISO Feedback subphase, the initiator transmits a BRP frame to poll each responder intended to be part of the MU group to obtain a list of sectors per each TX DMG antenna, and their associated quality indicators, between the initiator and each responder.
+A responder shall respond to a received BRP frame with a BRP frame, which contains the sectors for each TX DMG antenna of the initiator and the sector’s corresponding quality indicator.
+The BRP frame shall be transmitted SIFS following the reception of the corresponding BRP frame.

 Figure 46—The SISO phase